Charles Hopkinson

-Charles Sydney Hopkinson (July 27, 1869 – October 16, 1962) was an American portrait painter and landscape watercolorist.
+Charles Sydney Hopkinson (1869 – 1962) was an American portrait painter and landscape watercolorist.
 He maintained a studio in the Fenway Studios building in Boston from 1906 to 1962.
 He painted over 800 portraits in a direct style with a palette gradually lightening through his career.
 Many of his paintings were commissioned by U. S. East Coast institutions, especially Harvard University, where he acted as house portraitist.
 Among his sitters were Oliver Wendell Holmes, Calvin Coolidge, Lewis Perry and John Masefield.

 Early life

-Born in Cambridge, Massachusetts, he graduated the Hopkinson School started by his father.
+Born on July 27, 1869, in Cambridge, Massachusetts, he graduated the Hopkinson School started by his father.
 He began to draw for the Harvard Lampoon upon his entrance to Harvard in 1888, and in 1891, he moved to New York City to study at the Art Students' League where he worked with John Henry Twachtman and H. Siddons Mowbray.

 Hopkinson studied at the Académie Julian in Paris with Edmond Aman-Jean, traveled to Brittany, and exhibited in the 1895 Paris Salon.